serviceplanet/tolgee-toolbox/readme.md

 # Usage

-The tolgee-toolbox application primarily works with configuration files called `.tolgee-toolbox.toml` which are written in [TOML](https://toml.io/).
+The tolgee-toolbox application primarily works with configuration files called `tolgee-toolbox.toml` which are written in [TOML](https://toml.io/).

-Each project is expected to have at least a single `.tolgee-toolbox.toml` configuration file to tell these utilities how to interact with Tolgee (see an example below). `.tolgee-toolbox.toml` files which contain a `[[projects]]` table should be placed in the directory along side the message files.
+Each project is expected to have at least a single `tolgee-toolbox.toml` configuration file to tell these utilities how to interact with Tolgee (see an example below). `tolgee-toolbox.toml` files which contain a `[[projects]]` table should be placed in the directory along side the message files.

-Example `.tolgee-toolbox.toml`:
+Example `tolgee-toolbox.toml`:

 ```toml
 # Defines configuration on how to interact with the Tolgee server.